 As with all Flemings, special attention has been paid to the ease and safety in which the heavy duty ground tackle is set and retrieved.
 Originally designed for the Fleming 75, the 65's anchor platform is especially large and robust.
 The anchor platform accepts two anchors, each of which can be controlled by a handheld unit at the platform or by windlass controls at both pilothouse and flying bridge stations.
 A Lofrans Titan electric windlass system is standard, and a Maxwell 3500 hydraulic system, as shown, is optional.

-There are port and starboard storage lockers to each side of the platform base, where salt and freshwater washdown hose bibs are located as well as two alternative, 50-amp service outlets that are convenient when docking bow first.
+There are port and stbd storage lockers to each side of the platform base, where salt and freshwater washdown hose bibs are located as well as two alternative, 50-amp service outlets that are convenient when docking bow first.

 A centerline hatch opens for access to the double chain locker, which is separated from the yacht's interior by a collision bulkhead.
 The locker can house two 300-foot lengths of anchor chain and several hundred feet of rode.
 It is also big enough to stow fenders and extra lines.
 It drains overboard just above the waterline, keeping the bilge clean and dry.